symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

         widget: single_text
 {% endhighlight %}

+### Use a choice type and define your custom choices

+{% highlight yaml %}
+params:
+  fields:
+    gender:
+      formType: choice
+      addFormOptions:
+        choices:
+          male: Male
+          female: Female
+{% endhighlight %}

+To match with the right choice on the edit form, be sure that your getter return a value that match with one of the choices keys

 ### Use a collection type

 By default collections are represented by a double list selector, but sometimes                                                                                         you'll want to create a collection type.